BradleyCodeU/bradleycodeu.github.io/_gd/inheritance/unit1.2vocab.md

-object, class, constructor, getter, setter, method, mutator, accessor, instance, instanciate, argument, parameter, finite state machine, game state, edge case, encapsulation, specialization, polymorphism, new, this, instance variable abstraction, parent class, child class, inheritance, containment, is-a, has-a
+object, class, constructor, getter, setter, method, mutator, accessor, instance, instanciate, argument, parameter, finite state machine, game state, edge case, encapsulation, specialization, polymorphism, new, this, instance variable abstraction, parent class, child class, inheritance, containment, is-a, has-a, object-oriented programming, modulo

 abstraction - representing essential features without including complex details.
-Allows programmers to implement efficient models of complicated real-world items.
+Allows programmers to implement efficient models of complicated real-world entities/items.

 parent class - also known as a superclass, a class from that can pass on its instance variable and methods to its children.
 More generic than it's child classes.

+superclass - also known as a parent class, a class from that can pass on its instance variable and methods to its children.
+More generic than it's child classes.

 child class - also known as a subclass, a class that contains all the features of the parent class, but may have new features added or redefine existing features.
 More specialized than the parent class.

+subclass - also known as a child class, a class that contains all the features of the parent class, but may have new features added or redefine existing features.
+More specialized than the parent class

+inheritance - basing one class on another class while passing on instance variable and methods

+object-oriented programming -

 object - a data structure that contains attributes and behaviors.
 A software model representing an entity either physical (a box, a car, etc) or conceptual (a chemical process, a sale, driving directions, etc)